RIM faces its day of reckoning with BlackBerry 10 launch

 It's a welcome start for RIM, the smartphone pioneer that has teetered on the brink of irrelevance.
 But success will come only if consumer and business customers embrace the new technology in the weeks and months after CEO Thorsten Heins takes the wraps off the phone at a glitzy New York launch.

-RIM is gambling its survival on the much-delayed BlackBerry 10, hoping to claw its way back into an industry now dominated by Apple Inc's (AAPL.O) iPhone and Samsung Electronics Co Ltd's (005930.KS) Galaxy.
+RIM is gambling its survival on the much-delayed BlackBerry 10, hoping to claw its way back into an industry now dominated by Apple Inc's iPhone and Samsung Electronics Co Ltd's Galaxy.

 The timing may be just right.
 The new phone hits the market just as the iPhone's remarkable run is showing some signs of slowing.